becloudready/awx-installation/README.md

 >
 >uwsgi_bash: "bash -c"

-# Step: 3 Run the Ansible Playbook
+# Step 3: Run the Ansible Playbook
 * Now go to the directory awx/installer & run the ansible playbook **install.yml** by running the following command.
 > ansible-playbook -i inventory install.yml
 >
 > It will take around 5-10 minutes to complete.

-# Step: 4 Access the AWX Web UI
+# Step 4: Access the AWX Web UI
 * To access the AWX web interface with **NodePort IP** & **NodePort port number** run the following command
 > kubectl get nodes -o wide |  awk {'print $1" " $2 " " $7'} | column -t
 * Now you can access the awx web interface at http://NodePort-IP:Port